 This document serves as a visual overview of the MICAS system, with an example workflow.
 This document assumes the end user has a basic understanding of how to work and execute commands in a unix based work environment.
 For future updates to either MICAS or this document, please check the projects GitHub (https://github.com/coadunate/MICAS).

-Instillation
+Installation

 Prerequisites: